Community Medical Center Long Beach: History

 Throughout the same period, additional changes and upgrades were made to the hospital including a neuropsychiatric center, a neonatal intensive care unit, an urgent care facility and a cancer center.
 The hospital also received a name change to Long Beach Community Hospital Medical Center.
 In the year 2000, Catholic Healthcare West closed the hospital prompting a strong reaction from the community around the hospital.
 After 9-months of “Save Our Neighborhood Hospital” community efforts, the hospital was re-opened with its current name in 2001 through the major efforts of Charles Lane, local realtor.

 Since that time, the hospital has continued to expand services by adding a 28-bed behavioral health unit, an occupational medicine clinic and a women's health center for gynecological surgical services.
 The hospital received a three-year Joint Commission on Accreditation of Healthcare Organizations accreditation in 2006.
 Community Hospital of Long Beach became part of MemorialCare Health System in 2011.

 In June 2011 Memorial Care Health Systems purchased the hospital, preventing its inevitable closure.
 On September 29, 2017 the hospital was renamed Community Medical Center Long Beach.
 It has continued its growth and betterment under the leadership of Long Beach Memorial and Millers Women's and Children's Hospital.

+Closure

-After closing in 2018 the hospital signed a new lease agreement signed with Molina Wu Network LLC.
+In 2018, the hospital closed due the discovery of an active earthquake fault underneath the property and was unable to meet the seismic compliance requirements of the state of California.
+After closing in 2018, the hospital signed a new lease agreement signed with Molina Wu Network LLC.